MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/3-navtables/readme.md

         navTable;
 ```

-Running your test query again will give you a similar result as last time&mdash;with a few more columns added.
+Running your test query again, after building your connector again, will give you a similar result as last time&mdash;with a few more columns added.
 ![TripPin Table2.](../../media/trippin3-table2.png)

 > [!NOTE]
-> You will not see the **Navigator** window appear in Visual Studio.
+> You will not see the **Navigator** window appear in the PQTest result window of Visual Studio Code.
 The **M Query Output** window always displays the underlying table.

-If you copy your extension over to your Power BI Desktop custom connector and invoke the new function from the **Get Data** dialog, you'll see your navigator appear.
+If you copy your extension over to your Power BI Desktop custom connector and invoke the new function from the **Get Data** dialog, you see your navigator appear.

 ![TripPin Navigator.](../../media/trippin3-nav.png)

-If you right click on the root of the navigation tree and select **Edit**, you'll see the same table as you did within Visual Studio.
+If you right select on the root of the navigation tree and select **Edit**, you see the same table as you did within Visual Studio.

 ![TripPin Query.](../../media/trippin3-query.png)

 ## Conclusion

 In this tutorial, you added a [Navigation Table](../../../handlingnavigationtables.md) to your extension.
-Navigation Tables are a key feature that make connectors easier to use.
-In this example your navigation table only has a single level, but the Power Query UI supports displaying navigation tables that have multiple dimensions (even when they are ragged).
+Navigation Tables are a key feature that makes connectors easier to use.
+In this example your navigation table only has a single level, but the Power Query UI supports displaying navigation tables that have multiple dimensions (even when they're ragged).

 ## Next steps